ssg/path/README.md

 # why
 PATH management is hard, and PATH becomes a cluttered thing over time.
 I also wanted to develop a tool with .NET 6 + System.CommandLine + Spectre.Console to learn more about them.
+I also learned a lot about GitHub Actions while coding this.
-Love them so far!
+Love all of them so far!

 # license
 MIT license.
 See LICENSE.md file for details.